- Tired of getting the same Your folder can’t be shared error? We’ve got a few quick tips for you.

 If you own two or more computers you are probably using them as a part of a local network, but sometimes there might be some problems.

-How to fix “Your folder can’t be shared” in Windows 10
+How can I fix Your folder can’t be shared error in Windows 10?

-- User Advanced Sharing
+- Use Advanced Sharing options

 - Remove current and create new Homegroup